VeteaJacot/RepIdent/README.md

 This program expects VCF files to have names corresponding to the format " [sample name or number]-[replicate name or number][...].vcf ".
 VCF files can be placed anywhere inside the folder given as parameter, and VCF-like files (for example, vcf.stats files) can be present in the folder without affecting the program's function.

-RepIdent does not consider the same 'DEL' and 'INS' values to be identical for two replicates.
+RepIdent does NOT consider the same 'DEL' and 'DUP' values (deletions and duplications) to be identical for two replicates.
 Two replicates with the value 'DEL' at the same position 12345 will be considered to be two different variants for this position.
+This approach is higly conservative, and substantially decreases identity between replicates if a lot of DEL and DUP values are present in the files.

+This program is not based on any alignment algorithms for sequence comparison between replicates.
+This means that variant sequences "ATATAT" and "TATAT" will be computed as having 0% identity even though the second sequence is simply a shift from the first sequence.
+Be aware that this may result in decreased identity levels between replicates.